astronomer/docs/software/install-airgapped.md

 - Grafana Dashboard: `grafana.astro.mydomain.com`
 - Kibana Dashboard: `kibana.astro.mydomain.com`

-For the full list of subdomains, see Step 3.
+Save your chosen base domain name for use in Step 6.
+For the full list of subdomains under the base domain, see Step 3.

 ## Step 2: Create a namespace